10 Cozy Winter Dinner Party Ideas

 9. Host an ugly sweater contest

 Elevate your dinner party by hosting it in a mansion, loft, historic home, or outdoor garden space.
 The best part?
 You don’t have to clean up at your place or worry about having enough chairs or table space.
-Peerspace can help you live vicariously by renting out a unique space.
+Peerspace can help you live vicariously by renting a unique space.
 You can even search specifically by “dinner venues.”
+And as we mentioned, the Concierge service is on hand to take the stress out of your hosting duties if you like.

-The holidays are a perfect time to host a party for the ones you love.
-Treat your friends and family to a special night of dining with one or more of these winter dinner party ideas.
+After all, the holidays are a perfect time to host a party for the ones you love.
+By booking a unique Peerspace venue, you can treat your friends and family to a special night of dining with these winter dinner party ideas in a fabulous setting.